Institutional Review Board

 Indiana Tech affirms its commitment to protecting the rights and welfare of human subjects consistent with its institutional mission, values, and operational imperatives.
-The university’s mission statement is, Indiana Tech provides learners a professional education; prepares them for active participation, career advancement, and leadership in the global 21st century society; and motivates them toward a life of significance and worth.
+Indiana Tech’s mission is to provide learners a professional education; preparing them for active participation, career advancement, and leadership in the global 21st century society; and motivates them toward a life of significance and worth.
 Its core values include respect–treating all stakeholders fairly and equitably and integrity–behaving consistently with mission and core values.
 Among its operational imperatives, Indiana Tech is striving for academic excellence and continuous improvement in all programs and emphasizing ethics and integrity in all that we do.
 Indiana Tech’s institutional research board is one way that the university balances the ethical treatment of human participants in the pursuit of knowledge.

 The primary functions of Tech’s institutional review board are:

 - to educate the university community about institutional and federal standards for the ethical treatment of human research participants and